Adventure – An unusual and exciting or daring experience.

 During this time my learning has evolved from only using Duolingo to; listening to Spanish music, utilising Spanish textbooks and reading basic short stories in Spanish.
 I’ve also tested my skills in Barcelona, where I successfully ordered a Fanta Limon and somehow managed to stumble through a whole conversation in the early hours of the morning at the airport.

-Recognising another language opens your eyes to things you might otherwise miss, but knowing a second language gives you access to a limitless number of stories, inspirations and adventures from strangers you otherwise wouldn’t have understood.
+Recognising another language opens your eyes to things you might otherwise miss.
+Knowing a second language gives you access to a limitless number of stories, inspirations and adventures from strangers you otherwise wouldn’t have understood.

 ❝One language sets you in a corridor for life.
 Two languages opens every door along the way.❞ ‒ Frank Smith